Russia to return navy vessels seized from Ukraine | DW | 17.11.2019

 Russian authorities have moved three Ukrainian military ships from their Crimean port in order to return them to Ukraine officials.
 The navy vessels were seized during a clash in the Kerch Strait last year.

-Three Ukrainian ships were heading back towards the Black Sea on Sunday, almost a year after the Russian navy seized the vessels in the Kerch Strait.
+Three Ukrainian ships are to be returned almost a year after the Russian navy seized the vessels in the Kerch Strait.

 Tug boats were seen towing the vessels through the strait, which separates Crimea from the Russian mainland, a photographer working for the Reuters news agency reported.